ravennevermoreneverless/obsidian/5.8 — database/songs/Everybody Wants To Rule The World — Tears For Fears ★★★½.md

 ---
-songTitle: Everybody Wants To Rule The World
+title: Everybody Wants To Rule The World — Tears For Fears ★★★½
 artist: Tears For Fears
 minutes: "4"
 seconds: "11"